 Talk to them about partying safely

-- sticking with their mates.
+- looking after their mates.
 It's important to look out for each other so someone is always around if things go wrong.
 Help them come up with a back-up plan if they get separated.

 - drinking safely.
-Make sure they know the signs of spiking and methanol poisoning, how to prevent them and what to do if they see them.
+Make sure they know the signs of spiking and methanol poisoning, how to prevent them and what to do if they see it.

 - water safety.
 Swimming and alcohol don't mix.
 Especially swimming in the ocean.